ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Related Works

-Latent world models \cite{ha2018world,hafner2020dreamcontrollearningbehaviors,hafner2020dreamerv2} aim to learn predictive abstractions of the environment that support forecasting, planning, and control.
+\textbf{Latent World Models.} Latent world models \cite{ha2018world,hafner2020dreamcontrollearningbehaviors,hafner2020dreamerv2} aim to learn predictive abstractions of the environment that support forecasting, planning, and control.
 By modeling dynamics in a learned representation space, these approaches enable efficient prediction of future states without explicitly generating high-dimensional observations.
+Early works explore latent dynamics learning for video prediction \cite{ebert2017visual} and model-based reinforcement learning \cite{Hafner2023MasteringDD}, where a compact latent state captures the temporal evolution of observations.
 Recent advances in predictive representation learning further strengthen this paradigm.
 In particular, JEPA-style approaches \cite{LeCun2022APT,assran2023selfsupervisedlearningimagesjointembedding} learn representations through predictive objectives that encourage models to capture higher-level structure such as motion patterns and physical interactions.
 Recent systems such as V-JEPA2 demonstrate the scalability of this approach and show promising results for video understanding and world modeling tasks.
 Despite these advances, most latent world models are learned solely from visual signals and lack alignment with open-vocabulary semantics or external knowledge, which can limit their ability to incorporate higher-level cues for complex forecasting scenarios.